qupath/qupath-docs/docs/advanced/imagej.md

 QuPath was created by someone who was (and is) a big fan of ImageJ.

-Because of this, there is a considerable amount of ImageJ inspiration that has gone into QuPath's design, and a conscious decision made to try to make QuPath more immediately accessible to someone with ImageJ experience.
+Some elements of QuPath are specifically designed to make the software more immediately accessible to someone with ImageJ experience.
 This ranges from the design of the icons in the toolbar to the choice of some shortcuts.

 Part of ImageJ's success comes from its fantastic extensibility, as seen in the [huge range of plugins that have been written for it](https://imagej.nih.gov/ij/plugins/index.html) and the popularity of [Fiji](http://fiji.sc) as an ImageJ distribution for the life sciences.

-In fact, QuPath started life as a collection of ImageJ plugins that aimed to extend it for digital pathology, but over time the situation flipped around... so that QuPath was rewritten from scratch as a completely new application, which uses ImageJ as an extension.
+In fact, QuPath started life as a collection of ImageJ plugins for digital pathology.
+Over time, the situation flipped around: QuPath was rewritten from scratch as a completely new application, which uses ImageJ as an extension.

-:::{NOTE}
+:::{admonition} QuPath & Fiji
+:class: note

-Currently, QuPath only integrates directly with the 'original' [ImageJ](http://imagej.nih.gov) -- and not with [ImageJ2](http://www.imagej.net).
+By default, QuPath only integrates directly with the 'original' [ImageJ](http://imagej.nih.gov).
+See [](building-qupath-fiji) if you want to link QuPath with Fiji.
 :::

 There's a lot that QuPath can do that ImageJ can't, especially when it comes to working with whole slide images and object classification.
 But it works the other way too: there's also a lot that's possible with ImageJ, but which isn't possible with QuPath alone.

-Fortunately, since they are both open source, it's not necessary to choose one or the other -- and they can be used together.
+Fortunately, you don't have to choose one or the other.
+They are both open source and can be used together.

 ## Finding ImageJ commands